cauancardoso/cauancardoso.github.io/_posts/2019-07-05-Postgresql.md

 	USING (v1, v2)
 ;
 ```
+Notice that [I use a subquery](https://www.techonthenet.com/postgresql/subqueries.php) to FULL OUTER JOIN first the RAIS 2014 and 2015 and later 2016.

 The result I get is all the information from RAIS 2014, RAIS 2015 and RAIS 2016 in just one table.
 But it's not done just yet: when a match between RAIS 2014 table and RAIS 2015 table or RAIS 2016 table, ```v1``` and ```v2``` are *NULL* (because they information come from RAIS 2014 table only).
 To fix it, I did another update using the original RAIS 2015 and RAIS 2016 tables that looked something like this: